allenchng/InsightWriting/ThinkingLikeADS.md

 ## Give your users actionable insight

-Whether your work is focused on product users or stakeholders within your company, it is important to empower your user to do something with your results.
+Data scientists derive value from the ability to take amorphous problems and turn them into actionable insight that "closes the loop".
+Whoever your stakeholder is, you want to be able to empower your user to do something with your results.
 This means understanding who the target of your modeling is focused on and making conscious choices along the way with that specific user in mind.
 Does the result of your work allow your user to be able to actively modify their behavior in response to what you show them?

 **Example**: "Staying on a diet is tough and it's estimated that only 20% of dieters stay on a regime after one month.
 For people on the ketogenic diet, this problem is further exacerbated by a difficulty in finding suitable keto-friendly options when choosing to eat out.
 The combination of a stringent dieting regime and lack of readily available nutritional information on most restaurants can spell disaster for the aspiring dieter."